sns-sdks/python-facebook/README.rst

     Out[8]: [Post...]

-If you also have the post id, you can get post detail info by follows methods.
+If you also have the post id, you can get post detail info by the following methods.

 To fetch a post info::